In Hope Stories

 When I was given such a dire prognosis, I thought ‘stuff that’ and decided to live.
 I married Wendy, my partner of 25 years, just weeks after finishing radiotherapy, in March 2014, and that was very special.
 I was over the moon when my daughter, Jay, who lives in America, flew across the pond to join us on the day, and the picture of me, Wendy, Jay and her daughter Haley is one of my favourite photos.

-Wendy and I also went on several holidays, including a Mediterranean cruise in 2014, a trip around the German castles and travelling to see the Terracotta Warriors in China in 2017.
-And, just last year, we embarked on a once-in-a-lifetime trip to Hawaii.
-It’s always been an ambition of mine to see an erupting volcano and we were able to witness just that during a helicopter ride around the volcano.
+Wendy and I also went on several holidays, including a Mediterranean cruise in 2014 on which she wore her wedding dress on a couple of evenings and enjoyed lots of admiring comments.
+We also enjoyed a trip around the German castles and travelling to see the Terracotta Warriors in China in 2017.
+And, in 2018, we embarked on a once-in-a-lifetime trip to Hawaii.
+It’s always been an ambition of mine to see an erupting volcano and we were able to witness just that during a helicopter ride.
 When my step-mum saw the picture of me in the helicopter she said she’d never seen me smile so much in my life and this just goes to show how happy I was.

 I’ve developed closer relationships with my family members since my diagnosis.
 My dad was so supportive when I lost my licence and would drive me everywhere.
 Now I am back behind the wheel, he still invites me to meals and events and we get on very well.

-"As the tumour is in my frontal lobe, my short-term memory is affected.
-I also get very tired during the day so have to take an afternoon nap.
-My friends like to joke that this is because I’m getting older, but I know it’s because of my illness."
+“As the tumour is in my frontal lobe, my short-term memory is affected.
+I also get very tired during the day so have to take a morning or afternoon nap.
+My friends like to joke that this is because I’m getting older, but I know it’s because of my illness.”

 In January 2019, Wendy and I threw a party at Chichester Park Hotel and invited more than 65 members of our family, friends and work colleagues.
 It was Wendy’s idea, as I try not to focus too much on the dates.